littlebizzy/remove-query-strings/readme.txt

 Remove Query Strings is a simple plugin that automatically removes query strings from static resources on your WordPress website.
 By activating the plugin and refreshing your website on the frontend and then checking its source code (clear any caches), you will be able to see that query string have been removed from source URLs.

-By default, this plugin only removes query strings:
+By default, this plugin only removes these query strings:

     ?=
     ?v=
     ?ver=
     ?version=

 Prior to version 1.2, only `?=ver` was removed, but after further testing showed extensive use of other versioning strings we added three others to the list.
 The logic behind this is that common versioning strings are perhaps 90% or more of the common strings that can be safely removed to improve caching; moreover, the "keyless" strings `?=` are also removed by default because they are impossible to define as a constant anyways.
 In other words, the plugin assumes that keyless and common versioning strings are the exact reason why you would install a plugin such as this.